 When madness and paranoia begin taking root in Keiichi's heart, he will stumble straight into the mysteries at work in Higurashi no Naku Koro ni, a story that is told across multiple arcs.

-Geneon Universal Entertainment initially licensed and distributed the first season of Higurashi until their closure in 2007.
-Funimation eventually picked up the series along with multiple Geneon titles, but then dropped the license in 2011 due to poor sales.
-It remained unlicensed until 2015 when Sentai Filmworks announced that they picked up the series, along with several other titles.
+Geneon Entertainment USA initially licensed and distributed the first season of Higurashi until their closure in 2007.
+Funimation later distributed the Geneon release, but dropped the license in 2011 due to poor sales.
+It remained unlicensed until 2015 when Sentai Filmworks announced that they picked up the series.

 Watching Higurshi is like locking a group of happy people in a test chamber, only coming back to find they've hacked each other into a bloody mess.
 Its horrific, its shocking, and yet a part of you, cannot help but wonder, how did it happen?

 The curiosity takes over... and so you repeat the experiment, knowing full well that those cute looking teenagers you just sent are going to end up as bloody pulps.
 But hey, at least each time they die, you're one step closer to figuring out why they died, it's all good.

 Higurashi essentially places you in the role of the scientist.
 It divides itself into several arcs, each of which begin exactly the same.
 A teenager moves into a remote countryside village, and befriends a group of sweet fangirls that could have come out right from a harem rom/com.
 Then, explicably, thing go wrong... very wrong.